Garden statues – The most popular types and where to buy them

 A homemade piece will give your garden a very personal touch.

-Owner and Managing Director of Kunstplaza.
-Journalist, editor, and passionate blogger in the field of art, design, and creativity since 2011.
-Successful completion of a degree in web design as part of a university study (2008).
-Further development of creativity techniques through courses in free drawing, expressive painting, and theatre/acting.
-Profound knowledge of the art market through years of journalistic research and numerous collaborations with actors/institutions from art and culture.
+Owner and Managing Director of Kunstplaza .
+Publicist, editor, and passionate blogger in the fields of art, design, and creativity since 2011.
+Graduated with a degree in web design from university (2008).
+Further developed creative techniques through courses in freehand drawing, expressive painting, and theatre/acting.
+Profound knowledge of the art market gained through years of journalistic research and numerous collaborations with key players and institutions in the arts and culture sector.

-You might also be interested in: :
+You might also be interested in:

-Art in the Garden: How to Properly Place and Showcase Sculptures
+Art in the garden: How to properly place and showcase sculptures.

-Garden Design & Landscape Architecture
+Garden design & Landscape architecture

-Section for garden design, outdoor decoration, garden design, garden sculptures and landscape architecture.
+Category for garden design, outdoor decoration, garden design, garden sculptures and landscape architecture.

-In today's time, the topic of garden design and landscape architecture is gaining more and more importance.
-More and more often, the garden is considered an extension of the living space, which is why outdoor decoration also plays an important role.
+In today's world, garden design and landscape architecture are gaining increasing importance.
+More and more often, the garden seen as an extension of the living space, which is why outdoor decoration also plays a significant role.

 But the garden should not only be visually appealing – it should also be functional and provide the residents with a place to relax or spend time outdoors with friends and family.

-A successful garden design can help meet these demands.
-However, it's not just about choosing beautiful plants or setting up suitable furniture.
+A well-designed garden can help meet these requirements.
+However, it's not just about choosing beautiful plants or placing suitable furniture.

 Rather, a comprehensive plan must be created in which all elements are harmoniously interconnected.

-Currently, garden sculptures of various kindsare particularly popular as garden art: Whether modern sculptures made of metal or classic stone figures – they set special accents in the green environment and can thus become a focal point for visitors.
+particularly popular as art in the garden Currently, garden sculptures : Whether modern sculptures made of metal or classic stone figures – they add special accents to the green ambience and can thus become an eye-catcher for visitors.

 So, if you want to redesign your outdoor area or are simply looking for inspiration, you are in the right place!

-In our section you will find numerous ideas on the topic of garden design as well as tips from experts on how to implement your own ideas.
+In our section you will find numerous ideas on the topic of garden design sowie as well as tips from experts on how to implement your own ideas.

 Similar posts: